3 tests that can identify if your amber is real

 1. The Buoyancy Test

 The first, and most common test to preform is the buoyancy test.
 This only works on the amber stone, so if it is attached to silver, or any other kind of material, it will not give accurate results.
-The test is simple enough however – take two tablespoons of salt, dissolve in eight ounces of water, and drop the amber stone in question in the solution, if the amber sinks well we’re sorry, but that’s not real amber.
+The test is simple enough however – take three full tablespoons of salt, dissolve in eight ounces of water, and drop the amber stone in question in the solution, if the amber sinks well we’re sorry, but that’s not real amber.
 Real amber will float.

 2. The Taste Test